 our life in malice and envy, hateful, hating one another” (Tit 3-3).
 Then

 God saved us.
-Now we are in Christ as Christ is in the Father, and we are one
+Now we are in Christ as He is in the Father, and we are

 with Him.
-The level of authority that He will give us will be something that
+The level of authority that He has given us is something that

 (70ja) Authority >>